tildeholmqvist/connected/README.md

 - The homepage consists of the latest news articles, showing six posts per page.

-- The homepage articles consists of a preview of the post, showing images and excerpts of the article.
+- The homepage articles consist of a preview of the post, showing images and excerpts of the article.

 - The homepage has a page navigator allowing the user to read more than six articles.